Fast Hack'em: Features

 The most popular feature of Fast Hack'em was its ability to produce copies of copy-protected commercial software.
 When using the nibbler, disk copying is done on a very low level, bit-by-bit rather than using standard Commodore DOS commands.
 This effectively nullifies the efficacy of deliberate disk errors, non-standard track layouts, and related forms of copy prevention.
 Copying a protected disk takes approximately 60 seconds if being copied directly to another disk drive, or three minutes (plus several disk swaps) if performed using a single disk drive.

 Fast Hack'em also includes a very fast disk copier that can copy unprotected disks at even higher speeds.
 Only 35 seconds are required with two drives, or two minutes plus swapping time with one drive.

 For all forms of copying, Fast Hack'em can verify the resulting disk copies to ensure that they were properly written.

 The MSD SD-2 dual drive is supported, with copies finished in 60 seconds, about twice as fast as without the software.

 Fast Hack'em was updated often, and later versions added more copying options.
-The one feature that stood out from other copying programs was that these updates include "parameters".
-They include the methods of copy protection individual programs use so even a fast copy can then be artificially "re-protected" and give a working copy.
+The one feature that stood out from other copying programs was that these updates include parameters.
+They include the methods of copy protection individual programs use so even a fast copy can then be artificially re-protected and give a working copy.

 In later versions of Fast Hack'em, disk copying can be performed without the computer if two Commodore 1541 disk drives are available.
-The software is loaded with a Commodore 64, the two drive option is be selected which transfers software to the drives' controller memory, and the serial cable can be disconnected from the computer.
+The software is loaded with a Commodore 64, the two-drive option is selected which transfers software to the drives' controller memory, and the serial cable can be disconnected from the computer.
 Any number of copies can be performed as long as neither drive is powered down.

 Reception

-Ahoy! in October 1985 called Fast Hack'em "a must-needed utility for Commodore disk users" and "probably the fastest way to copy an entire 1541 formatted disk at the present time", joking that a disadvantage was the end of "leisurely coffee breaks or refrigerator raids" during copying.
+Ahoy! in October 1985 called Fast Hack'em "a must-needed utility for Commodore disk users" and "probably the fastest way to copy an entire 1541-formatted disk at the present time", joking that a disadvantage was the end of "leisurely coffee breaks or refrigerator raids" during copying.
 Info described Fast Hack'em as "the most extraordinary copy program I have ever seen for the 64", stating that copying a disk in 35 seconds with two 1541 drives was "not even enough time to fill out the label".